Denver: Politics

-Benjamin F. Stapleton was the mayor of Denver for two periods, the first from 1923 to 1931 and the second from 1935 to 1947.
-Stapleton was responsible for many civic improvements, notably during his second stint as mayor when he had access to funds and manpower from the New Deal.
+Benjamin F. Stapleton was the mayor of Denver for two periods, from 1923 to 1931 and from 1935 to 1947.
+He was responsible for many civic improvements, notably during his second term, when he had access to funds and manpower from the New Deal.
 During this time, the park system was considerably expanded and the Civic Center completed.
-His signature project was the construction of Denver Municipal Airport, which began in 1929 amidst heavy criticism.
+His signature project was the construction of Denver Municipal Airport, which began in 1929 amid heavy criticism.
 It was later renamed Stapleton International Airport in his honor.
 Today, the airport has been replaced by a neighborhood initially named Stapleton.
-However, in 2020, during the George Floyd protests, because of Stapleton's demonstrated racism and prominent membership in the Ku Klux Klan, residents of the neighborhood changed the name to "Central Park".
-Stapleton Street continues to bear his name.
+In 2020, during the George Floyd protests, because of Stapleton's demonstrated racism and prominent membership in the Ku Klux Klan, neighborhood residents changed the name to Central Park.

 During the 1960s and 1970s, Denver was one of the centers of the Chicano Movement.
 The boxer-turned-activist Rodolfo "Corky" Gonzales formed an organization called the Crusade for Justice, which battled police brutality, fought for bilingual education, and, most notably, hosted the First National Chicano Youth Liberation Conference in March 1969.

 In recent years, Denver has taken a stance on helping people who are or become homeless, particularly under the administrations of mayors John Hickenlooper and Wellington Webb.
 At a rate of 19 homeless per 10,000 residents in 2011 as compared to 50 or more per 10,000 residents for the four metro areas with the highest rate of homelessness, Denver's homeless population and rate of homeless are both considerably lower than many other major cities.
-However, residents of the city streets suffer Denver winters – which, although mild and dry much of the time, can have brief periods of extremely cold temperatures and snow.
+But residents of the city streets suffer Denver winters – which, although mild and dry much of the time, can have brief periods of extremely cold temperatures and snow.